 The surplus of vehicles and equipment that have been replaced with new vehicles or equipment, or which no longer meet the needs of the City, is consistent with the City's Equipment Rental Fund replacement schedule policy.
-Under that policy, if a declaration of surplus is approved by City Council then vehicles and/or equipment are sold or disposed of in accordance with the Kirkland Municipal Code, Chapter 3.86, "Sale and Disposal of Surplus Personal Property."
-The only exception is concerning surplus Police Department Interceptors.
-Police has been given permission to retain surplus patrol units as needed, to be used as Neighborhood Resource Officer vehicles.
+Under that policy, if a declaration of surplus is approved by the City Council then vehicles and/or equipment are sold or disposed of in accordance with the Kirkland Municipal Code, Chapter 3.86, "Sale and Disposal of Surplus Personal Property."
+The only exception relates to surplus Interceptors used by the Police Department.
+The Police Department has been given permission to retain surplus patrol units as needed to be used as Neighborhood Resource Officer vehicles.

-Once a vehicle or equipment is scheduled for replacement through the budget process, Fleet Management staff utilizes specific criteria to evaluate the vehicle or equipment prior to making a final recommendation for disposing of it.
+Once a vehicle or piece of equipment is scheduled for replacement through the budget process, Fleet Management staff utilizes specific criteria to evaluate the vehicle or equipment prior to making a final recommendation for disposing of it.
 Among the replacement criteria considered are: